Matheus-Du/personal-site-v2/README.md

 The container stack is deployed on an __Ubuntu__ Home Server. __Nginx__ is used for routing incoming requests to the Frontend container port and for ensuring secure __HTTPS__ connections using __SSL/TLS__.
 A __Cloudflare Reverse Proxy__ is placed in front of this to block malicious traffic and provide common __CDN__ fucntionality such as cacheing and locality.

 When new code is pushed to main, a __Github Actions__ script runs to update the prod deployment automatically using a __self-hosted runner__.
 This makes the deployment process painless while ensuring that the production system is identical to the dev environment.
 The end result is me spending essentially no time debugging in prod.
+This is protected by GitHub actions settings to ensure the self-hosted runner can't execute any code from outside collaborators.

 ## Future Plans
 I'd like to continue using this site to write blog posts and project retrospectives in my free time. __RSS__ feed functionality would allow other people to get updates on this, so it's a feature I'd like to implement, especially since it would allow me to work with something I've never interacted with before (even if that requires touching XML...).